 The analyses presented in this section shows that the undirected search used in my model generates configurations that follow a strategy different than that of the Rosenbaum model.
 On the other hand, the learned configurations from my model and the Jordan model follow similar strategies.
 Such a similarity may result from the similarity between the reward function I use and the the error function used in the Jordan model.
-Finally, as illustrated in the beginning of this section, the configurations found by my model cannot be generated by an additive blending of initial solutions.
+Finally, the configurations found by my model cannot be generated by an additive blending of initial solutions.